vajralakushal/vajralakushal.github.io/content/about.md

 {{< katex >}}

-$$2+2=7.5$$
+$$2+2=9$$

 Hi!
 My name is Kushal Vajrala.
 I'm a recent grad of UT Austin with a specialization in Software Engineering.
-Currently, I work at Discover Financial Services as a Data Science Analyst.
+Currently, I work at as a Data Science Analyst.
 This website is a place for me to document my learning journey in all of my interests.
 Hope you enjoy!